Banking Platform Implementation Guide - Switch Kit

 - API Overview - Overview of our API, when you're ready to make your first API call.

-- Link - Overview of Link and Link SDK, which allows you to easily embed Pinwheel's Deposit Switch UI into your online/mobile apps.
+- Link - Overview of Link and Link SDK, which allows you to easily embed Pinwheel's Switch Kit UI into your online/mobile apps.

 - Direct Deposit Forms - Implementation guide for enabling your customers to use form-based deposit switch as a fallback for when automated deposit switch isn't possible.